 The engagement and support of all our members will be essential in ensuring the success of this strategy.
-The development of work plans will be an iterative process for the duration of the strategy (2021-25), with continuous reflection which recognises the inter-related nature of the statements and aligns with the development of existing and new strategies within the FPH and partners.
+Annual work plans outline specific actions for the duration of the strategy (2021-25).
+Continuous reflection recognises the inter-related nature of the statements and aligns with the development of existing and new strategies within the FPH and partners.

 Want to know more or want to be involved?

-Visit www.fph.org.uk or email climateandhealth@fph.org.uk
+Visit www.fph.org.uk or email climateandhealth@fph.org.uk.